sammy9867/Super-Mario-Bros/README.md

 # Super Mario Bros Clone

 This project is a minor clone of SMB with custom levels implemented in Java Swing.
-To play Audio files in my game, I used the Slick2D library.

 ## Instructions
 The main objective of this game is to rescue the princess with the maximum score as possible.
 There are 4 levels in this game, each having a time limit of 60 seconds.
 The player has to complete a level within these 60 seconds.
 The score obtained at the end of each level is multiplied by the square root of the remaining time.
 So time is a very important factor to take into account.